Interviews

 • What is NMS Interview?

-NMS Interview is a module in the NMS Match System that allows training sites to setup their interview schedule online, send invitations to candidates, and allows candidates to instantly self-schedule themselves into available timeslots.
+NMS Interview is a module in the NMS Match System that allows training sites to set up their interview schedule online, send invitations to candidates, and allows candidates to instantly self-schedule themselves into available timeslots.

 Related Links: